exactly-once/Home/content/posts/side-effects.md

 In this example T1 published the blob with contents created by T2.
 We risk creating inconsistent state if the handler used any non-deterministic API (query external service, use system clock, generate Guid etc.).
 Now let's look at the message sending.
 Both threads created the message payload blobs but only one managed to publish its messages.
 That means that the other blob becomes garbage.
 Let's try to fix it.

-In order to satisfy the third (non-mixing side effects) condition we need to generate unique copies of side effects in each attempt.
+In order to satisfy the third (non-mixing side effects) condition, we need to generate unique copies of side effects in each attempt.
 When we want to create a blob, we can't just create it under a hard-coded name like `pictures-of-cats.pdf`.
 We need to include a unique component in the URL (GUID).
-This way each attempt crates its own document and the attempt that wins publishes the URL to the blob it generated.
+This way each attempt creates its own document and the attempt that wins publishes the URL to the blob it generated.

 ```c#
 public async Task Handle(MyMessage message, IHandlerContext context)